Is Working Remotely In Thailand Possible In 2023?

 Is Thailand safe for remote workers?

 Thailand is generally a safe country and you don’t need to be afraid.
-By many people Thailand is known as the land of smiles because of how happy and friendly the Thai people are.
+By many people, Thailand is known as the land of smiles because of how happy and friendly the Thai people are.
 Of course, some bad things happen, just like everywhere in the world.
-You just have to use your own judgment in certain situations.
-On a few occasions, I have left my personal belongings out in public space and no one took anything.
+You just have to use your judgment in certain situations.
+On a few occasions, I have left my personal belongings out in a public space and no one took anything.

 How do I make an international call from Thailand?